pgmoneta/pgmoneta/doc/tutorial/01_install.md

 pgmoneta-admin master-key
 pgmoneta-admin -f pgmoneta_users.conf -U repl -P secretpassword add-user
 ```
 You have to choose a password for the master key - remember it !

+If you see an error saying `error while loading shared libraries: libpgmoneta.so.0: cannot open shared object` running
+the above command. you may need to locate where your `libpgmoneta.so.0` is.
+It could be in `/usr/local/lib` or `/usr/local/lib64`
+depending on your environment.
+Add the corresponding directory into `/etc/ld.so.conf`, or alternatively, create a file
+called `pgmoneta_shared_library.conf` under `/etc/ld.so.conf.d/`, and add your directory into it.
+Remember to run `ldconfig` to make the change effective

 Create the `pgmoneta.conf` configuration

+Again, use `/usr/bin/` as `pgsql_dir` instead of `/usr/pgsql-10/bin/` if you used dnf to install postgres
 ```
 cat > pgmoneta.conf
 [pgmoneta]